top of page

 Protein: ~10g per ¾ cup

-A convenient, high-protein snack or breakfast.
-Opt for unsweetened versions to avoid added sugars.
+A high-protein snack or breakfast.
+Choose unsweetened versions to avoid added sugars.

 6. Quinoa